frkmnt/TurnBasedClash/README.md

 Characters in this game start out as either Rogues (Dex), Mages (Int) or Warriors (Str).
 Each class has its unique skills and nudges the character towards its specific attribute.
 There is a class tree system, that allows Characters to branch off into new classes upon leveling up their tier.
+Classes have a set of weapons they are trained in using.
+Weapons outside this set cannot be used by the character.

 ***